RJWright25/hydroflow/README.md

 hydroflow/src_physics includes low-level functions for conversions and profile-fitting (utils.py), tools to analyse galaxies (galaxy.py), and routines to analyse gas flows between outputs (gasflow.py).

 ### run
 hydroflow/run contains the routines to separate cosmological boxes into sub-volumes, and to execute the gas flow algorithms as a job array over these sub-volumes.
+The key script is execute.py.

+## Example usage